Why Do I Keep Waking Up At Night?

 Irregular sleep schedules, consuming caffeine or heavy meals close to bedtime, and using electronic devices before bed can interfere with your ability to stay asleep through the night.
 Many of us have come to rely on gadgets such as mobile phones and laptop computers regularly.
 However, their use can impact your sleep.

-Studies have shown that the light (blue light) emitted from these devices can disrupt the ability of our bodies to produce a chemical known as melatonin.
-This hormone plays a role in the sleep-wake cycle.
+Studies have shown that the light (blue light) emitted from these devices can disrupt our bodies’ ability to produce a chemical known as melatonin.
+This hormone plays a role in the sleep-wake cycle, helping regulate sleep.

 Those living in an environment with high noise levels will naturally experience issues when trying to fall asleep.
 In this case, white noise or sound-blocking earplugs may be wise options to consider.

-Related post: What is sleep hygiene and why is it important?
+Related article: What is sleep hygiene and why is it important?

 Medical Conditions: